 two islands (Basse-Terre and Grande-Terre ) separated by a narrow channel in the Leeward Islands of the West Indies: together with five dependencies they form an overseas department of France.
 687 sq. mi.
-(1179 sq. km).
+(1,179 sq. km).
 Capital: Basse-Terre.

-It was contagious at Guadeloupe also, and lasted twenty months.A History of Epidemics in Britain (Volume I of II) | Charles Creighton
+It was part of that mortality which Dutertre himself saw on his arrival at Guadeloupe in 1640.A History of Epidemics in Britain (Volume I of II) | Charles Creighton

 an overseas region of France in the E Caribbean, in the Leeward Islands, formed by the islands of Basse-Terre and Grande-Terre and several offlying islands; in 2007 the island of Saint-Barthélemy and the part-island dependency of Saint-Martin were separated from Guadeloupe to become Overseas Collectivities directly subordinate to France.
 Capital: Basse-Terre.
 Pop: 405 500 (2007 est).
 Area: 1780 sq km (687 sq miles)